Untangling digital, cyber, and tech diplomacy: A search for clarity of thinking and action

 1990s: Information and communication technology (ICT)

 ICT was the first term used to describe the digital transformation of diplomacy.
 It remains alive in the UN’s lexicon, thanks to the World Summit on the Information Society (2003-2005) and the follow-up process.
 While not widely used today, ICT is a precise term that underscores the dual pillars of all digital tech: information and communication.
-Vladimir Radunovic connected ICT and diplomacy in his master thesis, titled ‘The Role of Information and Communication Technologies in Diplomacy and Diplomatic Services’.
+Vladimir Radunović connected ICT and diplomacy in his masters thesis, titled ‘The Role of Information and Communication Technologies in Diplomacy and Diplomatic Services’.

 1999: Cyber